xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## Theme development workflow

-Build the Tailwind file (@todo: eventually this should build the `style.css` file in the `/dist/` folder)
+Build the Tailwind file (@todo: eventually this should build the `style.css` file in the `/dist/` folder) and build the theme files needed for `/dist/css/` and `/dist/js/` files referenced by `ellison.libraries.yml`

-`npx tailwindcss -i ./components/tailwind.css -o ./components/00-base/tailwind/_tailwind.scss`

-Build the theme files needed for `/dist/css/` and `/dist/js/` files referenced by `ellison.libraries.yml`
+Both source and distributed files need to committed.

+`npm run tailwind`

+To build the CK editor stysheet

-`npm run build`
+`npm run ckeditor`

 Build the production files

 `npm run build --production`

 @todo add `npm run delevelop`

-**To build the CKEditory stylesheet**, it is configured in the `ellison.info` file, and build it when needed.

-`npx tailwindcss -i ./components/ckeditor.css -o ./dist/css/ckeditor.css`

 ## CSS